COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers/README.md

 3. Enter the Repository URL:
    - https://github.com/COSC481W-2020Fall/cosc481w-581-2020-fall-convoluted-classifiers.git
 4. Click Clone
+5. Select "Create project from existing sources" and click Next
+6. Enter a project name or leave as default and click Next
+7. Click Finish
-5. It will ask if you want to open the project, Click Yes
+5. It will ask if you want to open the project, click Yes
    - It will take a few minutes for the Gradle to sync

-(not finished yet)

 # How to run app on your own device through Android Studio: